Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: New triangulations for the twist knots

 Note that in Figure \ref{fig:Htriang:polyhedron} (a) the red dashed faces lie on the back of the figure, and the only $3$-cell now lives inside the polyhedron.
 Finally we can rotate this polyhedron and obtain the cellular decomposition of $S^3$ in Figure \ref{fig:Htriang:polyhedron} (b), where one face $m$ is in the back and the seven other faces lie in front.

 We will now use the \textit{bigon trick} to find another polyhedral description of $(S^3,K_n)$ with many fewer edges.
 The bigon trick is described in Figure \ref{fig:bigon:trick} (a) to (f).
 We start at (a), with the two faces $F$ having several edges in common, and a triangle $u$ adjacent to $F$ (note that there is a second face $u$ adjacent to the other $F$ somewhere else).
 Then we go to (b) by cutting $F$ along a new edge (with double full arrow) into $F'$ and a triangle $v$.
 The CW-complex described in (b) is the same as the one in (c), where the right part is a $3$-ball whose boundary is cut into the triangles $u$ and $v$ and the bigon $w$.
 The picture in (d) is simply the one from (c) with the ball rotated so that $v$ lies in the back instead of $w$.
 Then we obtain (e) by gluing the two parts of (d) along the face $v$, and finally (f) by fusing $F'$ and $w$ into a new face $F''$.
-As a result, we replaced two simple arrows by one longer different (full) arrow and we slided the face $u$ up.
+As a result, we replaced two simple arrows by one longer different {\textit{full} arrow (where \textit{full} means that the arrow is marked by a solid triangle)} and we {slid} the face $u$ up.

 Let us now go back to our cellular decomposition of $(S^3,K_n)$.
 We start from Figure \ref{fig:Htriang:polyhedron} (b) and cut $D$ into new faces $u$ and $D'$ as in Figure \ref{fig:Htriang:bigon:trick} (a).
 Then we apply the bigon trick $p$ times, where $p:=\tfrac{n-3}{2}$, to slide the cell $u$ on the left $D'$, and finally we cut the face obtained from $D'$ a final time into a $p+2$-gon $G$ and a triangle $v$ by adding a double full arrow.
 See Figure \ref{fig:Htriang:bigon:trick} (b).